An objection is not a rejection; it is simply a request for more information. - Bo Bennett

 - Talk to the decision maker.
 Make sure you’re talking to the person responsible for budget decisions or someone high enough up the ladder to pull the trigger.
 You’ll continue to get price pushback and lose sales if you don’t speak to the person holding the purse strings.

 By understanding the common types of sales objections, you can recognize the real issues sooner.
-This understanding will allow you to quickly apply a strategy to understand, address, discuss, and ultimately overcome sales objections – getting you closing more deals before you know it.
+This understanding will allow you to quickly apply a strategy to understand, address, discuss, and ultimately overcome sales objections—allowing you to close more deals faster.